KyleBanks/tensorflow-docker-retrain/README.md

 You can provide your own training images from any source by creating the appropriate directory structure.
 This repository optionally provides the ability to split a video into individual frames that can be used to quickly gather a significant number of training images.

+**For a full tutorial on how this works and how to use it, [click here](https://kylewbanks.com/blog/tutorial-transfer-learning-retraining-inception-mobilenet-with-tensorflow-and-docker).**

 ## Preparing Training Data from Videos

 1. Place your **.mp4** video files in [frame-extraction/videos/](./frame-extraction/videos/)